SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 #### Finances Were Tight

 The night before my birthday that year, my mother sat by my bedside and told me that things were tight financially and that the bike might not be possible that year.

+> Our subconscious paints on the tapestry of our dreams.

 She didn’t draw a connection between that decision and my “being a fussy eater” or my refusing to clean my plate. \
 \